Education at the Preserve

 This high school curriculum introduces environmental studies students to the challenges of Preserve management.
 The experience has three parts: an introduction and self-study on playas, a curriculum-based Preserve visit, and a findings presentation to Preserve staff.

 We look forward to seeing you at the Preserve with your class!
-If you have any questions about registering for a visit, please click here to email our coordinator.
+If you have any questions about registering for a visit, please contact us.